 Microsoft says that the hype surrounding the video was completely unexpected.
 Hubbard writes in the UMPC blog: "No one at Microsoft even knew that video was publicly available until someone posted it after finding it by doing an Internet search.
 Both of those events may have turned out to be serendipitous I suppose, but it wasn't planned if I'm being honest.
 The discovery of the video was what took our buzz campaign from a tech enthusiast following to mainstream media."

-For lots more information on the Ultra-mobile PC, check out the links on the next page.
+For lots more information on the Ultra-mobile PC, check out the links below.